 Stitch Club

-Stitch Club is a collaborative, monthly creative group, challenging the unethical and unsustainable practices within the fashion and textiles industry through stitching, upcycling, conversation and repair techniques.
-Led by artist Emma Summerscales.
+Stitch Club is a collaborative, creative group, challenging the unethical practices within the fashion and textiles industry through stitching, upcycling, conversation and collective repair projects.
+Open to everyone who wants to unleash the power of the sewing circle to work towards a more sustainable planet, connect with others, and learn a little along the way.

 More information